AveryClapp/AveryClapp/README.md

 ### 💻 About Me
--  🎓 I am a rising third year at Johns Hopkins University studying Computer Science and Economics where I also compete for the varsity swim team.
+-  🎓 I am a Junior at Johns Hopkins University studying Computer Science and Economics where I also compete for the varsity swim team.

 ### 🚀 What I am up to
 - I'm currently interested in Machine Learning for financial analysis